drormeir/ReacherRL/Report.md

 ## Results

 The goal for this project is an average score of 30.0 during 100 consecutive episodes.
-The program reached its goal in 1200 episodes.
+The program reached its goal in 1200 episodes.<br/><br/>
 ![Results Graph][image5]

 For each episode, we calculated the average score of the last recent 100 episodes.
 Hence, there is some implicit lagging effect.
 This number does not represent the current real score because the training process may change the agent's behavior during each step.
 At first 500 episodes or so, the agent performance was poor with almost no improvement, then suddenly it discovered the trick and improved very fast till episode 1200.
 We decided to continue the training process to see until the process "maxed out" after 2350 episodes with an average score of 48.9